Tales of despair emerge as Kerala women who joined ISIS in Afghanistan speak out

 New Delhi, Mar 17: The situation is not as per our expectations, Ayesha alias Sonia Sebastin, the lady who joined the Islamic State from Kerala said.
 In a video that has been released by the StratNews Global, Ayesha said that she and her husband Abdullah Rashid Abdullah were disappointed with the Islamic State.
 She is currently lodged in a jail at Kabul.

 I assume many people who want to come to the ISIS have the same expectations.
-I would suggest to them to think twice before takin a decision, she said while adding that she does not want to be associated with the outfit anymore.
+I would suggest to them to think twice before taking a decision, she said while adding that she does not want to be associated with the outfit anymore.

 We moved to Afghanistan to lead an Islamic life under the Caliphate.
 However when we reached here, we realised that the people were not even going to the Mosque for prayers.
 Owing to this disappointment, my husbands stopped preparing and sending videos and audios.
 Rashid had in fact sent most of the audios and videos to Kerala.